Up to 60% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We lived with the sofa through everyday routines and scored it across Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
+We lived with the sofa through normal daily routines and scored it with the same framework we use in How We Test Sofas, including Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
 I tracked posture drift and lower-back fatigue during two-hour TV blocks and laptop sessions.
-Marcus pushed depth and heat build-up during late-night gaming, while Jenna and Ethan focused on couple comfort and motion transfer.
-We also checked edge usability for quick sit-stand moments, monitored cushion rebound under repeat use, and noted how practical cleanup felt in real-time.
+Marcus pushed the depth and heat build-up during late-night gaming, while Jenna and Ethan focused on couple comfort and motion transfer.
+We also checked edge usability for quick sit-stand moments, watched cushion rebound under repeat use, and paid attention to how practical cleanup felt in real time.

 Our Testing Experience

-The first night it was in place, the Lounge Deep changed how we watched TV—I didn’t perch; I slid into the extra-deep, low seat and stayed there.
-The back cushions felt soft and welcoming, but after about 30 minutes I reached for a small lumbar pillow to keep my lower back from rounding.
-Marcus (6'1", about 230 lbs) loved the sprawl for gaming, yet he noticed warmth building in the seat over longer stretches.
-Jenna and Ethan treated it like a shared movie pit; the depth gave them room to shift, but Ethan’s constant up-and-down snacking made motion and cushion rebound easy to notice.
+The first night it was in place, the Lounge Deep changed how we watched TV.
+I stopped perching and slid back into the extra-deep seat almost immediately.
+The back cushions felt soft and welcoming, but after about half an hour I wanted a small lumbar pillow so my lower back would not round out.
+That kind of posture issue is the same trade-off we often flag when comparing a deep seat sofa vs. a standard sofa.
+Marcus, who is 6'1" and about 230 pounds, liked the sprawl for gaming, though he noticed the seat warming up over longer stretches.
+Jenna and Ethan treated it like a shared movie sofa; the depth gave them room to shift around, and Ethan’s constant up-and-down snack runs made cushion rebound easy to notice.

 • What we liked